danbev/learning-knative/README.md

 +-------------------------------------+
 ```
 The port `32599` will be an entry in iptables for each node.
 So we can now use
-the node ip:32599 to get to the service.
+the `nodeip:32599` to get to the service.

 The `LoadBalancer` type is cloud specific and allows for a nicer was to access
-services from outside the cluster and not having to use the nodeip:port.
+services from outside the cluster and not having to use the `nodeip:port`.
 The
 load balancer will still point to the NodePort so it builds on top of it.

 #### Container Network Interface (CNI)